brightcove/brightcove-player-sdk-ios-sidecarsubtitles/README.md

 Let's break this code down into steps, to make it a bit simpler to digest:

 1. BCOVSidecarSubtitles adds some category methods to BCOVPlaybackManager.
 The first of these is `-createSidecarSubtitlesPlaybackControllerWithViewStrategy:`.
 Use this method to create your playback controller.
-Alternatively (if you are using more than one session provider), you can create a BCOVSSSessionProvider and pass that to the manager method that creates a playback controller with upstream session providers.\* If you are developing for tvOS, the ViewStrategy passed to createSidecarSubtitlesPlaybackControllerWithViewStrategy will be nil.
+Alternately (if you are using more than one session provider), you can create a BCOVSSSessionProvider and pass that to the manager method that creates a playback controller with upstream session providers.\* If you are developing for tvOS, the ViewStrategy passed to createSidecarSubtitlesPlaybackControllerWithViewStrategy must be nil.

-1. In order to retrieve web vtt files from your Brightcove account automatically, you need to use the `BCOVPlaybackService` instead of the BCOVCatalogService to retrieve your videos.
-If you need to use `BCOVCatalogService`, you will need to follow the directions in the "Manually populating subtitle data".
+1. In order to retrieve web vtt files from your Brightcove account automatically, you need to use the `BCOVPlaybackService` instead of the `BCOVCatalogService` to retrieve your videos.
+If you need to use `BCOVCatalogService`, you will need to follow the directions in the section "Manually populating subtitle data".

 \* Note that `BCOVSSSessionProvider` should come before any session providers in the chain passed to the manager when constructing the playback controller.
 This plugin is **not compatible** with the Widevine plugin.

+Using the Built-In PlayerUI Controls
+---

+The code snippet above presents a video player without any controls.
+You can add playback controls to your code like this.

+Add a property to keep track of the `BCOVPUIPlayerView`:

+    // PlayerUI's Player View
+    @property (nonatomic) BCOVPUIPlayerView *playerView;

+Create the `BCOVPUIBasicControlView`, and then the `BCOVPUIPlayerView`.
+This is where we associate the Playback Controller (and thus all the videos it plays) with the controls.
+Set the player view to match the video container from your layout (`yourVideoView`) when it resizes.

+    BCOVPUIBasicControlView *controlView = [BCOVPUIBasicControlView basicControlViewWithVODLayout];
+    self.playerView = [[BCOVPUIPlayerView alloc] initWithPlaybackController:controller options:nil controlsView:controlView];

+    // Match parent view size
+    self.playerView.frame = self.yourVideoView.bounds;
+    self.playerView.autoresizingMask = UIViewAutoresizingFlexibleHeight | UIViewAutoresizingFlexibleWidth;

+    // Add BCOVPUIPlayerView to your video view.
+    [self.yourVideoView addSubview:self.playerView];

+If you use the BCOVPUIPlayerView, you also need to remove one line above:

+    [self.view addSubview:controller.view]; // no longer needed when using PlayerUI

+If you want to reuse the player with with another playback controller, you can simply make a new assignment:

+	self.playerView.playbackController = anotherPlaybackController;

+The player view will automatically add the playback controller's view to its own view hierarchy.

+Please see the Brightcove Native Player SDK's README for more information about adding and cumstomizing PlayerUI controls in your app.

-If you have questions or need help, we have a support forum for Brightcove's native Player SDKs at https://groups.google.com/forum/#!forum/brightcove-native-player-sdks .
+If you have questions or need help, visit the [Brightcove Native Player SDK support forum](https://groups.google.com/forum/#!forum/brightcove-native-player-sdks).

 Manually populating subtitle data
 =================================